goschtl/zope/zopetoolkit/doc/source/about/coreextra.rst

 development philosophies and practices will be shared between the core and extra group of libraries.

-The Zope Toolkit steering group *does* not control the development of the extra libraries in the repository, except where such a library is considered for adoption within the Zope Toolkit itself as a core library.
+The Zope Toolkit release team *does* not control the development of the extra libraries in the repository, except where such a library is considered for adoption within the Zope Toolkit itself as a core library.